boyle181/Drone-Sim-Project/README.md

 On top right corner, you can change your camera view into locking the entities.

-# SINGLETON
+# NEW FEATURES

+## DATA COLLECTION
+Data collection allows us to collect valuable data throughout the duration of the simulation.
+Data such as the time since a entity has been initially created, the total distance traveled by a particular entity, the account information of the entity (See wallet feature), The battery usage by a drone (See wallet feature), and the total number of trips that the drone has done.
+Multiple simulations can be run, and a folder called “CSV” will populate with data regarding each run of the simulation.
+The files contained in “CSV” will be named according to the time the simulation was ran.
+The user can interact with the CSVs by browsing the CSV/ directory.
+This adds to the existing work by allowing data to be outputted that can be analyzed.
+Data collection was implemented in the  using the singleton design pattern.

+## BATTERY
+### What does it do?
+Our second feature is the Battery which allows our simulation to keep track of the drones battery.
+### Why is it significantly interesting?
+The reason that this feature is important is because it sets a limitation on the drone’s traveling capabilities.
+The drone only completes the trip if it has enough battery.
+The model is more realistic when the drone can only complete certain trips with its battery limitations.
+Anytime during the trip, if the drone does not have enough battery, it can always stop at a recharge station, recharge, and continue its trip.
+### How does it add to the existing work?
+It adds to existing work because it allows for the already created Drone to have a limit to the number of trips it can complete before having to go to a recharge station
+### Which design pattern did you choose to implement it and why?
+Decorator Pattern because the battery is modified during runtime.
+Similalry, other instances of the same class will not be affected by this(if there were more drone), so the individual object has the modified behavior.
+Through the decorator pattern we were able to add attrbiutes to the decorator dynamically.
+### Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
+NOT USER INTERACTABLE

+## WALLET
-# What does it do?
+### What does it do?
-# Why is it significantly interesting?
+### Why is it significantly interesting?

-# How does it add to the existing work?
+### How does it add to the existing work?

-# Which design pattern did you choose to implement it and why?
+### Which design pattern did you choose to implement it and why?
-Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
+### Instruction to use this new feature (if the new feature is not user interactable, please mention this as well)
+NOT USER INTERACTABLE

 # SINGLETON ANALYSIS